AngularFirebase/133-firestore-joins-custom-rx-operators/README.md

 ### Collection Joins

-`innerJoin` - Joins two collections by a shared document field.
-Useful when you have a many-to-many relationship. ie `FROM users INNER JOIN orders ON users.userId`
+`leftJoin` - Joins two collections by a shared document field.
+Useful when you have a many-to-many relationship, such as _Users have many Orders_ and _Order belongs to User_.

 ```
 +users